Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Qualitative Analysis of Responses

 \section{Qualitative Analysis of Responses}

 The surveys included two free-response questions: ``What aspects of this part of the assignment did you find most difficult?'' and ``What should we change about the class to help future students understand the concepts in Rust better?''
-We conducted a thematic analysis~\cite{Braun2006:Using}.
+Although not all participants tried both conditions, their subjective experiences with only one condition can provide insights about their experiences as well as help understand factors that may relate to their future decisions about programming tools.
+To analyze the data, we conducted a thematic analysis~\cite{Braun2006:Using}.
 A single domain expert inductively developed the codebook and coded all responses, in consultation with the research team.
 Because answers to the two questions overlapped, we analyzed all responses together.
 We were interested in gleaning insights about language design as well as pedagogy from the responses.

 \paragraph{References, lifetimes, ownership among the most challenging aspects} We received 1,143 comments on challenges that participants faced.
 340 pertained to \emph{references}, of which 204 were about \emph{lifetimes}.
 116 comments indicated \emph{syntax} had been challenging.
 100 mentioned \emph{interior mutability}, 83 \emph{dynamic borrowing}, and 70 \emph{mutability}.